 Carolyn’s comic strip Curls was first published in The Commonwealth Times, the student newspaper of Virginia Commonwealth University.
 While earning a BFA degree in Communication Arts and Design, Carolyn began publishing Curls as a webcomic.
 In 2010, Curls was nominated for the Friends of Lulu Kim Yale Award to recognize women in cartooning.
 In 2013, 2014, and 2015 Carolyn was voted Best Visual Artist runner-up for Washington City Paper’s Best of DC awards.

-Carolyn became a National Cartoonists Society member in 2012, and is currently serving as chair of the Washington, DC chapter.
+Carolyn became a National Cartoonists Society member in 2012 and is currently serving as on the National NCS Board of Directors, in addition to being Chair of the Washington, DC chapter.
 With NCS, she started “Cartoonists Draw Blood” by connecting with the American Red Cross, gathering local cartoonists, and organizing a blood drive where blood donors receive a sketch from a cartoonist.
 With the first four blood drives, “Cartoonists Draw Blood” helped save the lives of over 200 strangers.

 From 2007 thru 2011, Carolyn volunteered her time to the design community through AIGA, the professional association for design, by serving on the AIGA DC Board of Directors.
 Carolyn worked as Special Projects Coordinator, Continuum Chair, and AIGA 50 Co-Chair.
 She continues to be active with AIGA members and was recently invited to lead a workshop called Design & Doodle.

-Carolyn served as editor-in-chief of Magic Bullet, Washington, DC’s comics newspaper anthology.
+Carolyn served as Editor-In-Chief of Magic Bullet, Washington, DC’s comics newspaper anthology.
 She has produced and published issues 6 thru 9.
-Magic Bullet has a print run of 5,000 and can be found at many east coast comic conventions and Washington, DC area venues.
+Magic Bullet has a print run of 5,000 and can be found at many east coast comic conventions and Washington, DC area venues, including coffee shops, tattoo parlors, theaters, and more.
 This opportunity allowed Carolyn to coordinate with over 50 artists and writers per issue, handle budget, increase advertising revenue by 200%, arrange distribution, and organize multiple creator appearances in local book stores for Free Comic Book Day events.